 Survivors are encouraged to participate in regular therapy to help improve movement after stroke.
 When therapy is neglected, conditions such as spasticity (tightness in the affected muscles) can progress into severe complications such as contractures (stiff, tight, often painful joints).

-In fact, when hand spasticity is left unmanaged, contractures can eventually cause the hand to tighten into a fist.
+In fact, when hand spasticity is left unmanaged, contractures can eventually cause the hand to tighten into a fist and fingers curl into the palm.
 This not only limits the ability to use the hand, but can potentially be quite painful as well.
 Gloves for stroke patients can help prevent the development of this complication, among others.
 But before any stroke recovery gloves are involved, it is important to understand the process behind recovering hand functions after stroke.

 When a stroke impacts the brain’s ability to send signals to move the hand, the brain can work around the damaged area by rewiring itself.
 This process is known as neuroplasticity, and it allows the brain to create and strengthen new neural pathways.